 Location: Scunthorpe, Lincolnshire

-My twentieth stadium of 2014 was on Saturday 18th October at Glanford Park in Scunthorpe, Lincolnshire.
+My twentieth new ground of 2014 was on Saturday 18th October at Glanford Park in Scunthorpe, Lincolnshire.
 The match was Scunthorpe United vs. Colchester United in Football League One.

 Glanford Park sits adjacent to a retail park right on the western edge of the town.
 This runs alongside the M181 motorway and is 2 miles west of Scunthorpe railway station.
 The club left their former home at the Old Showground to move to the venue in 1988 but plans are afoot to move once again to a new all-seater ground.